tortoisedoc/afterburner/README.md

 ## Requirements

-  A Linux w/build-essential (gcc) OR git bash shell + relevant MINGW compilers
+  A Linux w/build-essential (gcc) OR git bash shell + relevant MINGW compilers, as well as Qt (5.15 on my setup)

   To build the cmd line testing tool: